Expression Pedal Mod

 Preparation

-On the VR-menu, set the expression pedal curve to ‘3’ (you can change this again later)
+On the VR-menu, set the expression pedal curve to ‘3’ (you can change this back later)

 If possible connect the midi-monitor to the VR-5-pin-out.